 This post may contain affiliate links.

 Colcannon is a traditional Irish mashed potato side dish, made with spring onions, cabbage, cream, plenty of butter and seasoning, then topped with chives.
+It’s the ULTIMATE comfort food, and a way to turn your usual mash into something extra.

 What is Colcannon?

-Colcannon is traditionally made with fluffy, light mash mixed with either curly kale or Savoy cabbage and spring onions (scallions).
+It’s traditionally made with fluffy, light mash mixed with either curly kale or Savoy cabbage and spring onions (scallions).

 Often recipes also feature milk, cream and butter, which is added to really elevate that consistency and flavour into something special.